FriedricNietzsche/Breast-Cancer-Prediction/README.md

 ---

-**Note**: Remember to keep your Kaggle API credentials secure and never commit them to public repositories.
+**Note**: Remember to keep your Kaggle API credentials secure and never commit them to public repositories - hence why they are placeholders.
+Please see the guide on Kaggle.com to create your own API token.